Voice

 A section will open to configure a regular expression (`regex`) with a mandatory single group:

-to be searched for in the selected group's variables.
+Group id: Captures the value of the tag to be searched for in the selected group's variables.

-: Text captured for the
+Group value: Text captured for the id group.

 Optional, as you can write the text.